Riding: 4 hours

-Riding Hours: Approximately four hours.
 Type of Terrain: 80% steep trails and 20% open land.
-Non-rider activity: Transfer to Ollantaytambo.
+Walk and trot only.

 Today you will continue downhill above the Salkantay River, descending into the cloud forest, through increasingly verdant scenery.
 Upon arrival at Collpa Lodge you will be greeted with a Pachamanca (subject to availability; traditional underground stone cooking).
 This traditional meal is famous for its cooking method, which consists of layering meat with hot stones and then covering the whole thing up to bake.
 Collpa Lodge is located on an open promontory at the confluence of three rivers.
 The outdoor jacuzzi has almost panoramic views of lush green mountains.
 You may spend the afternoon relaxing or walking in the surrounding area.
 Dinner and overnight at the lodge.